French landscape garden: The rustic village (hameau) as garden feature

-Jardin de la reine, Versailles, (1774–79)
+Jardin de la reine, Versailles, (1774–1779)

 In 1749 Louis XV had created a "jardin d'instruction" next to the gardens of Versailles, with domestic animals, a kitchen garden, and a botanical garden of plants brought from around the world.
 In 1750, he added a pavilion, designed by Ange-Jacques Gabriel, with a formal garden and a few winding paths and bosquets of trees in the new style.
-A one time he intended the Petit Trianon as a residence for Madame de Pompadour, who took an interest in the design of the house and its gardens.
+At one time he intended the Petit Trianon as a residence for Madame de Pompadour, who took an interest in the design of the house and its gardens.
 At her death in 1764 the unfinished house passed into the sphere of his new mistress Madame du Barry, who did little with it being more interested in her new Pavilion at Château de Louveciennes.

 On his death the still unfinished property passed back into the possession of the new king, Louis XVI, who in 1774, presented it to his wife Marie-Antoinette.
 She had the house completed and commanded that a new garden be built in the new fashionable Anglo-Chinese style.
 The garden was designed by Richard Mique, Antoine Richard, and painter Hubert Robert.
 Richard was responsible for the choice of trees and plants, and Mique and Robert took charge of the composition and the follies, or architectural constructions.

 The garden was conceived around a small stream whose source was in an artificial mountain called the "Grand Rocher".
 On one side was a butte with an octagonal belvedere on top.
 The Belvédère was also known as the pavilion of music, and was decorated with murals inspired by the paintings of Pompeii.
 The stream wound through the garden, and was crossed by bridges or stones.
 It formed an island on which was placed the Temple de l'Amour.

 The construction of the garden required the destruction of the old botanical gardens which had formal layouts and several of the greenhouses.
 Some of the plants were incorporated into the new gardens, while others were sent to other royal gardens and the new Botanical Gardens in Paris.

 In 1783 Marie Antionette ordered the creation of the Hameau de la Reine, the most famous of all the rustic villages created for gardens of the period.
 Between 1783 and 1787, the hamlet was thus created in the spirit of a Normandy village, with eleven houses spread out around the a lake.
 Five of the buildings were actual residences for staff engaged in farm work, while several contained suites of rooms for the queen and her guests to relax in.